brianbraatz/brianbraatz.github.io/content/post/Articles/3425/_NEW/Make Web UIs That Are Responsive, Accessible, and Cross-Browser Compatible.md

 ---
 title: How to Make Web UIs That Are Responsive, Accessible, and Cross-Browser Compatible
-description: How to Make Web UIs That Are Responsive, Accessible, and Cross-Browser Compatible
+description: WAI-ARIA Compatible
-slug: how-to-make-web-uis-that-are-responsive-accessible-and-cross-browser-compatible
+slug: web-uis-responsive-accessible
 date: 2018-07-14
 image: post/Articles/IMAGES/29.jpg
 categories: